Jonasdoubleyou/uni-def/specification/execution.md

 ## Modules

 Modules represent a group of Functions and Types that serve a certain functionality.
-Modules can have a "main" Function that gets executed when the Module gets loaded (see Module Loading).

 Modules got a domain to identify them in the uni ecosystem, which consists of a List of Identifiers.
 A domain looks like `local.coolgame.helpers`, whereas `local` is the host, `coolgame` a namespace (which can itself be a module e.g. `local.coolgame`),